INOX STAINLESS STEEL – CABLE APPLICATIONS

 - Our cable comes standard in spools of 328ft, in either 4mm, 5mm, or 6mm.
 Our 5mm (13/64”) is our standard and most popular size due to the rigid offering and having more hardware options available for it.

-- Our cable and cable hardware are all 316 exterior grade, however, please be aware that we offer both 304 interior and 316 exterior grade for our posts, handrail, and components so please make sure to purchase the correct grade material for either your interior or exterior project.
+- Our cable and cable hardware are all 316 marine grade stainless steel, however, please be aware that we offer both 304 interior and 316 exterior grade for our posts, handrail, and components so please make sure to purchase the correct grade material for either your interior or exterior project.

 - If drilling your own stainless posts, use drill bit intended for stainless so it doesn’t create burn marks due